bohnacker/svelte-number-spinner/README.md

 #### Prop `options`

 If you have many number spinners that should have the same props you might want to use the `options` object.
 This sets all of the given props to the respective value.

-Changing the options later won't update the props of the number spinner.
+The props in the options object are applied when mounting the component.
+So, changing the options later won't update the props of the number spinner.
+Plus, the props in the options object will not be modified by the number spinner component.
+So, `value` should typically not be part of the options.

 Example: